equinix-labs/bird-helper-scripts/README.md

 ## Use in Automation

 These can be used in tandem with platforms like Terraform to automatically setup systems and advertise a global IP address for use in anycast applications.
 An example of this type of setup can be seen in the [anycast-demo](https://github.com/equinix-labs/anycast_demo) repository.

-One could also reference these through the `User Data` when creating a new Metal device using `cloud-init`.
-An example `cloud-config` for each version of bird has been included.
-To try this out, copy and paste the appropriate `cloud-config` into the `User Data` field in equinix metal when provisioning a new device.
-Upon provisioning, the system should automatically configure the appropriate BIRD daemon and begin synchronizing with peers within a few minutes.